 I am fluent in Lithuanian and English, and I have working knowledge of Spanish, Swedish, and some French.
+I plan to learn Hawaiian and Japanese.
 My motto- wherever you go whatever you do always have shining eyes and a flaming heart.

 Invite me to speak or ask me a question - firstname.lastname@example.org